mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 KetoHub

 KetoHub is a project I started last year.
-It's an aggregator / search engine for keto recipes.
-I couldn't find any ways to monetize or grow it without investing a large amount of time, so it's in maintenance mode and I occasionally add features for fun.
+It's aggregates keto recipes from different sites and makes them searchable by ingredient.
+I couldn't find any ways to monetize or grow it without investing a large amount of time, so it's in maintenance mode for now.
+I occasionally add new features or recipe sources for fun.

 Income: $0
 User research: $XX
 Development: $XX

-# Buying my first house

-At the end of the summer, I moved.
-I was

-A few months after I started at Google, I moved into an apartment that was a few blocks from my office.
-I grew to love the apartment, but rent was at a premium to be so close to Google.
-After I quit, I was paying that premium for no reason.

-One day, I joked to my sister that I should buy a cheap house near her in Western Massachussetts.
-She called me and said, "Were you joking?
-Because you really should do that."
-The more I thought about it, the more sense it made.
-It was close to my family.

-One of the biggest reasons was that while I lived in New York, my time felt so metered.
-Between rent, health insurance, food, and other regular living expenses, my living expenses were $6-7k per month.
-That meant that if I worked on a business idea for three months, it was the equivalent of investing $20,000 in it.

-The metering led to me focusing heavily on outsourcing my work, which [had its own problems](/outsourcing-mvp/).
-And that pushed me toward

-So I bought a house.
-It was $200k, which was roughly the cost of a down payment on an apartment like the one I lived in in New York.
-I paid cash, so my only housing expenses are utilities and property taxes.

 # How I spent my time

 Infographic of what I did month by month.

-# Not having money is stressful

-I believe I'm the first person to ever make this observation, but it's hard to not have much money.
-Another big secret: tech companies pay really well.
-So for a long time, I was earning enough money that I never had to think about money.
-I could spend a few thousand dollars on a big screen TV or a top-end computer and it wouldn't have a noticeable effect on my finances.
-I generally don't throw around money, but even when I had big expenses, I still had enough money left at the end of the month to put into savings.

-That mentality lasted for about nine months after I quit my job.
-It didn't change until I ran out of money in my checking account.
-I was keeping my spending low but for most of 2018, I had a large sum of money in my checking account in anticipation of buying a house.
-After I purchased the house and moved my money back into investments and my checking account held only a couple thousand dollars, that's when the money stress hit again.

-Because that forced money decisions to feel more real.
-When I had a bunch of money in checking, it just felt like I was drawing from this endless supply of money.
-Once the money was in investments, it forced me to make more explicit choices: I'm taking a thousand dollars out of my savings to pay myself.
-And the other thing I never considered was that earnings from my invesmtents are my primary income now.
-So every time I withdraw from savings, I reduce my income.
+December

+mtlynch.io: 20%
+IsItKeto: 75%
+KetoHub/Zestful: 5%

+# I bought a house

+While working for Google, I rented an apartment in downtown Manhattan so that I'd be close enough to walk to work.
+It was $3,300/month, but I didn't care that much because Google paid well and it was worth the quality of life improvement from eliminating a stressful daily commute.
+After I quit, those factors changed drastically.

+Without a stream of income, my time felt constantly metered.
+Between rent, health insurance, food, and other regular living expenses, my living expenses were $6-7k per month.
+I was very conscious of the fact that any project I attempted was implicitly a huge investment.
+Suppose I have a business idea and it takes me three months of work to know whether it's viable.
+Spending three months working on it would be equivalent to investing $20k in the idea.

+One day, I texted my sister jooking that I should buy a cheap house near her in Western Massachussetts.
+She immediately called me: "Were you joking?
+Because you should do that for real."
+The more I thought about it, the more sense it made.
+It was close to my family, I liked the area, and the cost of living was tiny compared to New York.

+So in August, I bought a modest two bedroom house in South Hadley, Massachusetts, population XX.

+TODO: House pictures

+My living expenses here are $XX per month, which is low enough that I don't have to stress about them too much.
+It gives me the freedom to try projects like Is It Keto, which has made $1 so far.
+It will be a long time before it makes enough to cover my expenses, but it's cheap enough to sustain myself that I can basically eliminate that from the equation and think about whether I'm meeting my goals for Is It Keto in terms of user growth and revenue growth.

 # Why I'm not consulting